 Capital Health also offers a specialized emergency department just for neurologic emergencies, known as our Center for Neurologic Emergency Medicine.
 The Center helps patients suffering from symptoms or complaints that are neurologic in nature.
 These can include head or spine trauma or injury, change in mental status, vision problems, vertigo, numbness, headaches, and seizures among a multitude of other disturbances that may indicate a neurologically focused emergency.
 A dedicated program, patients seen at the center can be seen more rapidly and have the focused attention of a team dealing only with neurologic conditions.

-Additionally, as a Comprehensive Stroke Center, and home to the Stroke and Cerebrovascular Center of New Jersey, Capital Health Regional Medical Center offers 24 hours a day/7 days a week advanced care for patients throughout the region with strokes and other cerebrovascular emergencies.
+As a Comprehensive Stroke Center, Capital Health Regional Medical Center offers 24 hours a day/7 days a week advanced care for patients throughout the region with strokes and other cerebrovascular emergencies.
 This includes inpatient neurosciences units for both intensive and intermediate care, neuro-imaging and laboratory services, advanced diagnostics including CT perfusion and cerebral angiography, the latest in neurosurgical techniques and access to research in the area of neurovascular care.